-For our perfect chocolate copywriting cake we’ll need 5 ingredients: Eggs, sugar, flour, butter and a lots of chocolate.
-In other words we’ll need message, content, channel, receiver and effect of a copy.
+For our perfect chocolate copywriting cake we’ll need 5 ingredients: Eggs, sugar, flour, butter and lots of chocolate.
+In other words, we’ll need the message, content, channel, receiver and effect of a copy.

 Who?
 (Who is sending the message?)
 [Eggs]

 The subject who originates a message is the sender or communicator.
 A sender puts a message in a channel (medium) that delivers the message to the receiver.
-Usually when it comes to mass communication on the digital platforms sender can be anyone with access to the internet.
-It can be one individual person or whole company as a business entity.
-In either way communicator is the information source which shapes and produces a message to the clients and the public.
+Usually, when it comes to mass communication on the digital platforms sender can be anyone with access to the internet.
+It can be one individual person or a whole company as a business entity.
+In either way, the communicator is the information source that shapes and produces a message to the clients and the public.
 He has the power to give a specific meaning to the message and to direct the content and the meaning of the message to his own accordance.
-For business subjects proactive communication is important for maintenance the positive relationship between them and their targeted audience, existing clients or potential clients.
-Even more important is the necessity to constantly maintain the proactive communication and expand the influence or visibility of the business or brand.
-In today’s business world, no one can be in isolation from communication with different types of audiences and public.
+For business subjects, proactive communication is important for maintaining a positive relationship between them and their targeted audience, existing clients, or potential clients.
+Even more important is the necessity to constantly maintain proactive communication and expand the influence or visibility of the business or brand.
+In today’s business world, no one can be in isolation from communication with different types of audiences and the public.

-Behind every message there should be a reason or intention for sending it.
-Sometimes it’s sent for the purpose of informing and sending new information about product, service or any other new aspect of business.
-In most cases the need for communication is based on building long-term relationship between the business subject and their public or other stakeholders.
-Other than informing, communication is important to extend the reach and visibility of business subject or brand.
+Behind every message, there should be a reason or intention for sending it.
+Sometimes it’s sent for the purpose of informing and sending new information about products, services, or any other new aspect of the business.
+In most cases, the need for communication is based on building long-term relationships between the business subject and their public or other stakeholders.
+Other than informing, communication is important to extend the reach and visibility of a business subject or brand.
 Where are the copywriters in this context?
-Copywriters are one of the most important parts of communication because they analyze the existing situation, create an idea for the content and shape it to meet the needs of business subject and their targeted public.
+Copywriters are one of the most important parts of communication because they analyze the existing situation, create an idea for the content and shape it to meet the needs of the business subject and their targeted public.

 Say’s WHAT?
 (Message) [Sugar]

 Usually when somebody says ‘’message’’ a large part of people think that is some kind of text in standard, traditional written form.
-In a digital environment message can be anything and in any from that has meaningful significance.
-It can be text, picture, emoji, video, web page, infographic, gif or any form that has meaning for us or our public.
-For instance, everything on a web page is message, even webpage itself is a part of a broader message.
-From the text, pictures, infographics to the design to other various elements on the page.
+In a digital environment messages can be anything and in any form that has meaningful significance.
+It can be text, picture, emoji, video, web page, infographic, gif, or any form that has meaning for us or our public.
+For instance, everything on a web page is the message, even the webpage itself is a part of a broader message.
+From the text, pictures, and infographics to the design to other various elements on the page.
 Every element separately tells a small piece of a bigger story behind the business subject or brand.
-In other words the message are all elements give us some kind of impression, information or meaning.
-Design of a page is certainly the most visible form of a message.
-It should reflect an impression who we are, what do we do, on what principles and policies does a business subject or brand function.
-Most importantly it answers to the question: how people will perceive business subject or brand.
-What kind of image will they create about someone or something.
+In other words, the message is all elements that give us some kind of impression, information or meaning.
+The design of a page is certainly the most visible form of a message.
+It should reflect an impression of who we are, what we do, on what principles and policies a business subject or brand functions.
+Most importantly it answers the question: of how people will perceive a business subject or brand.
+What kind of image will they create about someone or something?

 For a copywriter, creating a message is a whole different story.
-It includes taking in consideration various elements of business subject or brand which needs to be incorporated in the message.
-These elements usually are brand identity, their mission, vision, goal or some piece of new information that is important to customers or the public.
-First of all, a good copywriter must analyze the current situation of an identity and public image of business or brand.
+It includes taking into consideration various elements of the business subject or brand which needs to be incorporated into the message.
+These elements usually are brand identity, mission, vision, goal, or some piece of new information that is important to customers or the public.
+First of all, a good copywriter must analyze the current situation of the identity and public image of a business or brand.
 Their strengths and weaknesses, leverages and things by which they differ from others.
 This is an important step to evaluate the current situation and to get a better view of important features and elements which we need to be included in the message.
-Beside that, message must contain valuable information for the receiver and it should have ‘’attention grabbing’’ or ‘’eye catching’’ component.
+Besides that, the message must contain valuable information for the receiver and it should have an ‘’attention-grabbing’’ or ‘’eye-catching’’ component.

 What does that mean?

-It means that the form of the message must be adapted for the digital environment.
+It means that the form of the message must be adapted to the digital environment.
 This implies that we can use different forms of content separately or together to form a coherent and holistic message.
-That message must be unique, catchy and recipients must understand the meaning.
-In other words when creating and planning such content, copywriter must think on desired and understood meaning of the message.
-It also means that copywriter must create exclusive idea or content which nobody has used before or thought of.
-The content should be appealing, interactive and unique, and most of all, well adapted to the target audience.
-In other words, we must understand for who are we creating the message, how will they perceive it and as an end result, will they understand the message and engage.
+That message must be unique, and catchy and recipients must understand the meaning.
+In other words, when creating and planning such content, the copywriter must think about desire and understand the meaning of the message.
+It also means that a copywriter must create exclusive ideas or content which nobody has used before or thought of.
+The content should be appealing, interactive, and unique, and most of all, well-adapted to the target audience.
+In other words, we must understand for who are we creating the message, how will they perceive it and as an end result, whether will they understand the message and engage.

 CHANNEL – MEDIUM [Butter]

-Channel or medium through which we send a message is important as the message itself.
-The copywriter must consider medium when it comes to planning and shaping a message.
-In the era of digital technology, internet and new media are the easiest and quickest way to reach a large group of people in one ‘’place’’.
-Electronic communication technology lessens the distance by reducing the time it takes to send or receive the message.
+The channel or medium through which we send a message is important as the message itself.
+The copywriter must consider the medium when it comes to planning and shaping a message.
+In the era of digital technology, the internet and new media are the easiest and quickest way to reach a large group of people in one ‘’place’’.
+Electronic communication technology lessens the distance by reducing the time it takes to send or receive a message.
 Modern media expands our ability to perceive the world around us and gather information.
-Users deliberately choose media that will satisfy given needs and allow one to enhance knowledge, relaxation, social interactions-companionship, diversion or escape.
-In other words, users have voluntaristic and selective orientation toward communication process and consuming media content.
-It suggests that the media use is motivated by needs and goals that are defined by audience members themselves and their lifestyle or preferences.
+Users deliberately choose media that will satisfy given needs and allow them to enhance knowledge, relaxation, social interactions-companionship, diversion, or escape.
+In other words, users have a voluntaristic and selective orientation toward the communication process and consuming media content.
+It suggests that media use is motivated by needs and goals that are defined by audience members themselves and their lifestyles or preferences.

-Unlike the traditional media such as radio, television or newspapers, internet and digital media are instant channel or way to find information or content which audience wants to be exposed.
-They can actively choose a sort of content which they want to consume, when and where they want to consume it, and for how long.
-For example, on traditional media channels, user has minimal options for choosing which type of content he wants to be exposed.
+Unlike traditional media such as radio, television, or newspapers, the internet and digital media are instant channels or way to find information or content to which the audience wants to be exposed.
+They can actively choose the sort of content that they want to consume, when and where they want to consume it, and for how long.
+For example, on traditional media channels, the user has minimal options for choosing which type of content he wants to be exposed.
 He can choose from different programs, stations or broadcasters, but he can’t pick the type of content.
 This results in traditional, linear content.
 It’s broadcasted by schedule and adapted by everyday routine and flow.
-Since more and more people are becoming online-focused, internet has become an imperative in communication and marketing.
+Since more and more people are becoming online-focused, the internet has become an imperative in communication and marketing.
 New media is increasing the speed of information flow and changing the way how we send and receive messages and content.
 Marketers can use online media to better reach their target audience.
 Once marketers understand the segments of their target market, they can generate a marketing message suitable for the intended target audience.
 Communicating to consumers through tools such as web banners, social media and e-mails, allows direct customer targeting.

 TO WHOM? – Receiver [Flour]

-That place is not geographically defined, but it is defined by them as a public, their interests and content that they want to be exposed.
-They choose the content which they want to consume by their interests, lifestyle or need.
-Before sending a message, a copywriter must think of target audience to which he wants to communicate and send a message.
-That kind of public is called targeted audience.
-A targeted audience is the intended audience or readership of a publication, advertisement or other type of message.
-In marketing and advertising, it is a particular group of consumers within the predetermined target market, identified as the targets or recipients for a particular message.
-Targeted audience is more specific than divergent or divergent public because they share common points of interest.
-Reaching a target audience is a staged process, started with the selection of the sector of the target market.
+That place is not geographically defined, but it is defined by them as a public, their interests and content that they want to be exposed to.
+They choose the content which they want to consume on their interests, lifestyle or need.
+Before sending a message, a copywriter must think of the target audience to which he wants to communicate and send a message.
+That kind of public is called the targeted audience.
+A targeted audience is the intended audience or readership of a publication, advertisement, or other type of message.
+In marketing and advertising, it is a particular group of consumers within the predetermined target market, identified as the targets or recipients of a particular message.
+The targeted audience is more specific than the divergent or divergent public because they share common points of interest.
+Reaching a target audience is a staged process, starting with the selection of the sector of the target market.

 A successful appeal to a target audience requires a detailed media plan, which involves many factors in order to achieve an effective campaign.
 In this process, we must take in consideration various elements and factors which can help us narrow down the scope of the audience.
 The target audience is often segregated by factors or elements such as demographic and psychographic differences.
 The audience within these target segments can have different regional, ethnic, lifestyle, and monetary and religious requirements.
 We can target them by their demographic information (gender, ethnicity, income or marital status), psychographic information (lifestyle, interests, hobbies), behavioral information (what influences their purchase decision- behavior trends) and geographic information (location, resources, cultures, climate etc.)